nwheels-io/NWheels/README.md

 We take this as an opportunity to build a community-based ecosystem, which creates A-to-Z architectural recipes, ready technology stacks, concise programming models, and adaptable domain designs.

-When put together, those parts turn application development into an easy win.
+When put together, those parts turn enterprise application development into an easy win.

 # Demo (C#)